Do You Wanna Come Over?: Live performances

 On August 18, 2016, Spears added "Do You Wanna Come Over?", as well as "Make Me...", to the setlist of her Las Vegas residency show Britney: Piece of Me.
 Later, on September 1, 2016, a performance of the song was broadcast from Planet Hollywood in Las Vegas for Today.
-During the performance, she used "an outfit similar to her risqué costume from 2016's VMAs, while her backup dancers stood out in brightly-colored tank tops and shorts," as reported by Entertainment Weeklys Ruth Kinane.
+During the performance, she used "an outfit similar to her risqué costume from [the] 2016 VMA, while her backup dancers stood out in brightly-colored tank tops and shorts," as reported by Entertainment Weeklys Ruth Kinane.
 The song was also included in Spears's setlist for the iHeartRadio Music Festival on September 24, 2016.
-Spears also performed it at the iHeart Radio Jingle Ball, Triple Show and B26 Pepsi Jingle Bash during December 2016.
-Later, she performed it at Apple Music Festival which was held in United Kingdom.
+Spears also performed it at the KIIS-FM's Jingle Ball, 99.7 NOW's Triple Show and B96's Pepsi Jingle Bash during December 2016.
+Later, she performed it at the Apple Music Festival, which was held in United Kingdom.

-According to rehearsal videos published at Spears's social media accounts in late 2018, "Do You Wanna Come Over?" was set to be performed at her planned residency Britney: Domination prior to its cancellation.
+According to rehearsal videos published at Spears's social media accounts in late 2018, "Do You Wanna Come Over?" was set to be performed at her planned residency, Britney: Domination, prior to its cancellation in January 2019.